|Home||Bibliography & Affiliations||Collections||Exhibitions||Image Gallery||Recent Work||Links||Search||Site Map|

 Hodnett's well-received "Portraits of the Forgotten" exhibition, featuring portraits of Steve Biko, Stompie Seipei and Masha Bruskina, was held at the Britannia Community Centre Project Gallery in East Vancouver in May 2002.
 These works now form part of the permanent collection at Simon Fraser University, Burnaby, BC.

 The artist's first major solo exhibition in North America was held in November 2002 at the Ballard Lederer Gallery in Vancouver, British Columbia.
 Hodnett was represented by the prestigious Buschlen Mowatt Gallery between 2004 and 2006.
-In 2007 he decided to open his own gallery, hfa contemporary, in the developing art district of east Vancouver.
+In 2007 he opened his own gallery, hfa contemporary, in the developing art district of east Vancouver.

 In 2007 the Director and Curator of Simon Fraser University Galleries, Bill Jeffries, invited Noel Hodnett to exhibit a series of paintings depicting, among others, victims of authoritarian regimes.
 The "Memory, History and Loss" exhibition which was formally opened by SfU President, Dr. Michael Stevenson, centred around eight paintings that were donated by the artist to the University.
 These and other works by Hodnett are on permanent display at SFU's Burnaby campus.
 Click here to read Dr. Stevenson's opening speech.
 SFU purchased a major work entitled "C.I.T.E.S.
 Scapegoat" for their permanent collection in 2008.

 Hodnett has curated numerous exhibitions since 1975 and has been selected to judge various national and international art competitions in both South Africa and Canada.
-He has worked with author Tom McGauley, editor Michael Barnholden and The Art Emporium on a new book on Canadian painter Jack Shadbolt.
+He worked with author and poet Tom McGauley, editor Michael Barnholden and The Art Emporium on a book on Canadian painter Jack Shadbolt .

 since his arrival in Vancouver, Noel Hodnett has actively supported the Canadian Foundation for Trauma Research, UNICEF's Unite with Art and Arts Umbrella's annual SPLASH event by donating major works to their respective annual charity auctions.